deeptools/deepTools/docs/content/help_faq_galaxy.rst

 How can I determine basic parameters of a BAM file, such as the number of reads, [read][] length, duplication rate and average DNA fragment length?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Even though [MACS][] is meant to do peak calling for you, it also outputs a number of useful information such as those listed above.
+Even though [MACS][] is meant to do peak calling for you, it also outputs additional useful information, such as that listed above.
-Simply run MACS on the BAM file that you would like to gain the information for and check the .xls file from the MACS output.
+Simply run MACS on the BAM file in question and check the .xls file from the MACS output.
 It will list:

 * tag length = read length
 * duplication rate